Thorvarium/vine-styling/README.md

 Hyperweb also works on desktop Mac and PC for Chrome and Firefox.
 You may determine you prefer the performance of a different browser and extension.

 for iOS and iPadOS:
-- open the Hyperbrowser app
+- open the Hyperweb app
 - follow the instructions to change your settings
 - tap "Advanced" in the bottom bar
 - tap "Create Local Extension"